juannpmari/travel-planner-langgraph/readme.md

 * The bot performance is continously evaluated using Langsmith, by analyzing each agent on it's own, allowing the improvement of each indivual component.

 ## Architecture
 The system is based on the supervisor design pattern, widely used for multi-agent apps.
-It's composed of a primary assistant, that receives users' queries and, based on it's content, it can:
+It's composed of a primary assistant, that receives users' queries and, based on its content, it can:
-* use it's own tools to generate the answer
+  * use its own tools to generate the answer
   * delegate the task to recommendations assistant: if the user wants general recommendations about touristic places, itineraries, attraction, etc. Example queries that would follow this flow:
     ** I have 2 days to visit Paris, what should i prioritize?
-* delegate the task to the services assistant: if the user is requesting information about services, like accomodation, flights, tours, etc.
+  * delegate the task to the services assistant: if the user is requesting information about services, like accommodation, flights, tours, etc.
     ** where can I stay in New York with a low budget?

 The sevices assistant will take the query and: